thomasms/physicstom.com/content/blog/fortranlinkedlist/index.md

 <h1>Linked list in Fortran</h1>
-Now I promised you a linked list but instead have rambled on about type bound procedures and integer kinds, well to define a linked list I am going to define a few types wihtin a module, named <b>linked_list</b>.
+Now I promised you a linked list but instead have rambled on about type bound procedures and integer kinds, well to define a linked list I am going to define a few types within a module, named <b>linked_list</b>.

 Lets define the module